Jiu Jitsu (2020) Review

 The film opens with a man (Alain Moussi, Kill Order, The Day) running through the forest dodging what looks like frisbees with blades on them.
 With no options left, he dives off a cliff into the ocean.
 Found floating in the sea by a fisherman, he’s dropped off at a nearby US Army base.
 He’s alive, but with no memory of who he is or what happened.

 The army barely has a chance to try to find out who he is before he decides to break out.
 And escape with a bit of help from Kueng (Tony Jaa, Triple Threat, Skin Trade).
 We find out his name is Jake.
-And he’s part of a group that includes Kueng, Harrigan (Frank Grillo, Boss Level, Cosmic Sin) and Carmen (Juju Chan, Palace of the Damned, Savage Dog).
+And he’s part of a group that includes Kueng, Harrigan (Frank Grillo, Paradise Highway, Shattered), and Carmen (Juju Chan, Palace of the Damned, Savage Dog).
 They’re here to fight an alien Brax (Ryan Tarran, Bloody Hell) who appears every six years looking for a fight with the best Earth has to offer.

 Smartly, Logothetis had Brax played by a man in a suit.
 It adds a lot to the fight scenes between him and our heroes.
 CGI is used for some of the shots of the alien in its invisibility cloak, but that’s it.
 Apart from that, cloak Brax also has infrared vision and an assortment of high and low tech weapons.
 The result feels like a Predator clone as he stalks the group in the jungle before becoming Mortal Kombat in the final confrontation.